United Way of New York City

 What They Don't Fund

 While specific exclusions are not publicly documented, UWNYC's grantmaking is strategically focused on the four pillars above.
-The organization operates primarily through programmatic partnerships rather than open general operating grants to all organizations.
+The organisation operates primarily through programmatic partnerships rather than open general operating grants to all organisations.

 Governance and Leadership